josemotta/IoT.Hass.Farm/_tank2/README.md

 Finally, the initial `secrets.yaml` file is created, please modify it at will.

 After the boot, open the browser and enter the IP address of prototype followed by port 8123 to start the user interface.
-In this case:

 ```
 http://192.168.0.233:8123